Get your FREE store + Amazon business!

 Get for free

-He Earned $172K And Owed $26K On Discover: How To Stop Spending When You Already Know Money
+Earned $172K, Owed $26K On Discover: How To Stop Spending When You Know Money

 Andre Davis has a UNC finance minor on his wall and a $26,400 Discover balance that hasn’t moved in two years.
-He can explain compound interest on Tuesday and swipe the card at the Carolina Premium Outlets on Saturday.
-A $39 30-day discipline plan stopped the bleed in a month and paid down $1,200.
+He can explain interest that earns more interest on Tuesday and swipe the card at the outlets on Saturday.
+A 30-day discipline plan stopped the bleed in a month and paid down $1,200.

-Most how to stop spending money advice assumes the reader doesn’t know money.
+Most how to stop spending money advice assumes the reader does not know money.
 Andre is a regional sales manager pulling $172,000 with his wife Stephanie.
-He’s known the budgeting tactics for fifteen years.
+He has known the budgeting tactics for fifteen years.
 Knowledge was never the problem – discipline was.

 The trigger was not a financial event.
-It was Marcus, his ten-year-old, coming home from Tuesday soccer practice and asking Stephanie casually why his friend Caleb was switching schools.
+It was Marcus, his ten-year-old, coming home from Tuesday soccer practice and asking why his friend Caleb was switching schools.
 Caleb’s dad – a guy who had been on Andre’s sales team – got laid off in the August reorg.
-Stephanie set down the bowl she was drying and slid the open Discover statement across the kitchen island that night.
-Andre had not opened it in eighteen months.
+That night Stephanie slid the open Discover statement across the kitchen island.
+Andre had not looked at it in eighteen months.
+Thirty days later he had paid down $1,200 and banked his first savings in six years.
+Here is the order he ran it in.

 Why knowing how to stop spending money is not the same as actually stopping

-For two years Andre carried a $26,400 balance on his Discover Card at 21.99% APR.
-Every month he made the minimum payment.
-Every quarter his commission check came in and he told himself this would be the quarter he paid it off.
-Every quarter he spent the commission on a golf trip that should have cost $1,500 and ended up at $4,200.
-The math did not surprise him.
+For two years Andre carried a $26,400 balance on his Discover Card at 21.99% APR, paying the minimum each month.
+Every quarter his commission landed and he told himself this would be the quarter he cleared it.
+Every quarter he spent it on a golf trip that ballooned from $1,500 to $4,200.
+The math never surprised him.
 The behavior did.

 53%